 The workgroup discussed retaining a portion of the Medicare savings under the next version of the Model and using those savings to provide additional supplemental benefits to consumers.
 These benefits would be similar to supplemental benefits provided to Medicare Advantage plans, such as dental care, reduced copays on prescription drugs, and so forth.
-The workgroup was supportive of providing additional benefits to consumers and the discussion focused on the operational logistics of providing additional benefits.
+The workgroup was supportive of providing additional benefits to consumers, though some workgroup members were concerned this would supplant the role of Medicare Advantage Plans, and the discussion focused on the operational logistics of providing additional benefits.

 - The workgroup recommended including a clause in the next Model Agreement, that allows the state to provide additional consumer benefits.
 The agreement would be contingent on a lower Medicare savings target.
-The workgroup recommending proposing to CMS that half of the Medicare savings rate be retained from population health invents, including additional benefits provided to Medicare beneficiaries. - The workgroup discussed how the benefits shoulder be structured to provide the additional benefits.
+The workgroup recommended that the State propose to CMS that half of the Medicare savings rate be retained for population health investments, including additional benefits provided to Medicare beneficiaries. - The workgroup discussed how the benefits shoulder be structured to provide the additional benefits.
 The workgroup believed that the simplest mechanic would be for the state to use a hospital assessment to collect revenues from the hospital and then contract with a benefit management company to provide benefits to consumers. - The workgroup discussed how to manage the waiver test while also providing additional benefits to consumers.
 A disruption of benefits to consumers must be avoided and that obligation would add to existing the State's obligations under the waiver test.
 The workgroup discussed the possibility that the benefits fund would need to be capitalized for a year or two before benefits could be provided.